anup24/p4-1/readme.md

 + Production URL: <https://p4.mcm223.me>

 ## Database
-*This application acts as a user interface for the Amazon Web Service's Translate service.
-Users enter the desired attributes in the form, and the translated results are saved to the database.*
+*This application uses the AWS Translate API to provide users with translations in several languages.
+Users enter the desired attributes in the form and the translated results are saved to the database.*

 Primary tables:
   + `translations`